 Heat oil to 365°F in a large iron skillet or heavy flat bottomed pan, or do this in a deep fryer because the mushrooms will splash oil with all their moisture!
 Oil should be heated up to the right temperature just as you're about to bread the oyster mushrooms.

 Remove a few oyster mushroom pieces from the marinade and place directly in the breading coating evenly on all sides using your hands.
 Place each piece into the hot oil and fry for 2 to 3 minutes, flipping half way through.

 Using a pair of tongs, place the fried pieces onto paper towel to absorb excess oil.
 Continue to bread the oyster mushrooms and fry in small batches.

-Cut rolls in half, spread the sauce on either side.
+To prepare the sandwiches, cut rolls in half and toast lightly if desired.
+Spread the remoulade on either side.
 Layer romaine lettuce, tomato slices, pickles, then fried oyster mushrooms.
 Serve immediately while the oyster mushrooms are still warm and enjoy!